Projects/Research

 At the end of each lesson, Sophia visualizes the newly refined concept map for students via a radar chart, allowing them to intuitively understand their current conceptual strengths and weaknesses.
 The report includes a written overview outlining what the student should focus on next, as well as a detailed table presenting the knowledge state for each concept.

-Students particularly valued these non-intrusive assessment reports, with one explaining: "I can tailor my approach... it tells you what you're good at which is encouraging."
-The reports provide actionable feedback that students can use to guide their continued learning without feeling like the AI is intruding on their self-directed learning process.
+Students valued these non-intrusive assessment reports, which provide actionable feedback without feeling like the AI is intruding on their self-directed learning process.

 Deployed in an authentic classroom environment, Sophia was used by 37 participants who completed 40 lessons across three core concepts: Binary Search Trees, sorting algorithms, and linked lists.
-Despite minimal direct AI interaction (only 13.5% of students actively used the "Ask Sophia" feature), students achieved high satisfaction ratings primarily through self-directed learning and comprehensive assessment reports.

 Technical Implementation